 Settings: File Watchers

-A File Watcher is a PyCharm system that tracks changes to your files and runs a third-party standalone application.
-PyCharm provides predefined File Watcher templates for a number of such standard popular third-party tools (compilers, compressors, prettifiers, and others).
+A File Watcher is a RubyMine system that tracks changes to your files and runs a third-party standalone application.
+RubyMine provides predefined File Watcher templates for a number of such standard popular third-party tools (compilers, compressors, prettifiers, and others).

 You can also configure a custom File Watcher to run any other third-party tool.